mtheggi/Advanced-Database-Labs/Readme.md

 ### Lab 1: Hashing Collision Resolution Techniques

 In this lab, we explore various hashing collision resolution techniques.
 The goal is to understand how to handle collisions efficiently in hash tables.
-The code and documentation for this lab can be found in the [./lab1](./lab1) directory.

 #### Features:
 - Implementation of common hashing collision resolution techniques.
 - Comparative analysis of techniques based on performance metrics.

 ### Lab 2: Extendable Hashing

 The second lab delves into extendable hashing, a dynamic hashing technique that allows for efficient dynamic file organization.
-Navigate to [./lab2](./lab2) to access the code and documentation.

 #### Features:
 - Implementation of extendable hashing.